Loan principal: What is the principal of a loan and how does it work?

 - Your type of interest rate (fixed, adjustable, variable, etc.)

-Your interest is often listed as your annual percentage rate (APR) and determines how much your monthly payment will be through a process called amortization, which breaks down your loan repayment into predetermined installments.
+Interest is commonly displayed in the form of an annual percentage rate.
+Your APR effectively determines how much your monthly payment will be in total.
+Charges are computed through a process called amortization, which basically breaks down your loan repayment into predetermined installments.

-Principal and interest payments can get a little more complex when discussing mortgages, since monthly payments on home loans involve additional costs related to home buying.
+Note that principal and interest payments are somewhat more complex when discussing mortgages, since monthly payments on home loans involve additional costs related to home buying.

-Since paying down your loan principal ultimately completes the repayment process, some borrowers may want to do so as quickly as possible.
+Because paying down the balance on your loan principal ultimately completes the repayment process, and gets you out of debt, some borrowers actively seek to do so as soon as possible.

-While the definition of a loan principal is relatively simple, it can bring up a lot of questions related to borrowing and paying back a loan.
-Let’s walk through some of the more popular questions below.
+While the definition of loan principal is easy enough to understand, the prospect of agreeing to borrow money can bring up a number of additional questions related to borrowing and paying back the loan.
+You’ll find answers to several of the most frequently asked questions below.

 Can I pay off my principal before interest?

-Yes, you can – if you’re making principal payments that go only toward the principal balance.
-Normally, your monthly payment is portioned between principal and interest, but you can make an extra payment and ask your lender to apply the funds solely to the principal.
-Some lenders may allow principal-only payments.
+Yes, you certainly can if you’d like by making payments that you specifically indicate should be allocated toward the loan principal balance.
+That said, under normal circumstances, your monthly payment is typically apportioned out between principal and interest.
+However, you can make an extra payment and ask your lender to apply the funds to the principal.
+In essence, certain lenders may allow principal-only payments.

 What happens when I pay the principal on a loan?